hzawawi/hzawawi.github.io/_posts/2018-11-20-DynamoDB-Provisioner-For-Dev.md

 ### Challenges:

-It gets bit challenging when working with dynamodb to make your development story quite smooth and easy to on-board new contributors to use your solution in a fast manner.
+It gets a bit challenging when working with DynamoDb to make your development story quite smooth and easy to on-board new contributors to use your project in a faster manner.
+This article will talk about an approach we adopted in Pushpay to work with DynamoDb to get over all the below complexities:
 - How to not depend on AWS and the must to provision tables there yet?
 - How to get rid of all boiler plate code around creating tables?
 - How to cleanup tables and do any table alternation needed?